 How do I mitigate the risk of losing talent during a reorganization?

-Time it right: Employees will get jittery if they think their roles are at risk and they haven’t heard anything about a plan yet.
+Time it right: Employees will get jittery if they think their roles are at risk or if they haven’t heard anything about a plan yet.
 So be sure you’re balancing making thoughtful decisions with sharing the way forward as quickly as possible.
 Additionally, if you’re trying to identify additional talent you need, be just as speedy getting back to your talent pipeline.
-Ghosting has grown in popularity among job seekers over the past year, with 28% admitting they’ve ghosted an employer, up from only 18% in 2019, a survey from Indeed found.

-Provide a better work-life balance: We already know that employees who feel supported and like they belong are happier and more productive in the workplace, but there’s been an increased focus on work-life balance of late.
+Provide a better work-life balance: We already know that employees who feel supported and like they belong are happier and more productive in the workplace, but there’s been an increased focus on work-life balance recently.
 This isn’t surprising as the pandemic gave people a chance to reflect on what’s important to them.
-A recent report revealed the No.1 reason for staying in a role was work-life balance (at 23%), followed by recognition (at 21%) according to research from the Achievers Workforce Institute.
+In fact, Achievers Workforce Institute's 2021 Engagement and Retention Report found that the number one reason for staying in a role was work-life balance (at 23%), followed by recognition (at 21%).
 What’s the work-life balance like at your company?
 Most importantly, what do your employees think?
 It’s simple: Ask them.
 Conduct pulse surveys and do so regularly.
 If the results show your employees don’t think it’s up to scratch, start putting boundaries in place.
 (Providing a good work-life balance won’t just help with retention, but also attraction.)

 Two-thirds (66%) of employees would be more engaged at work if employers improved company culture, while more than half (52%) would be more engaged if their employer improved its diversity and inclusion, research from the Achievers Workforce Institute revealed.